In a statement made by Nikola Tesla on January 12, 1897 (during the Opening Ceremony of his invention of the hydro-electric power station) he said:

 Turning on the Energy Fire Hose

-This is the very issue that Tesla spent much of his life studying.
+This is the very issue that Tesla spent a lot of time on.
 A good number of Tesla’s more interesting inventions involve the use of resonant circuits capable of inducing high frequency oscillations.

-From my tests to date, I now feel sure that it is possible to arrange inductors about the storage capacitor, using Tesla’s methods as well as my own creativity, in such a way as to induce oscillations of local charge within the Earth with sufficiently high amplitudes to produce enormously useful, highly efficient and environmentally friendly results.
+From my tests to date, I now feel encouraged that it is possible to arrange inductors in relations to the storage capacitor, using Tesla’s methods as well as my own creativity, in such a way as to induce oscillations of local charge within the Earth with sufficiently high amplitudes to produce enormously useful, highly efficient and environmentally friendly results.